no-day/fp-ts-lcg/README.md

 1819954887
 ```

 The generated seeds are pseudo random.
 Meaning, that whenever the same initial seed is chosen (here it's 3532), the results of the next seeds will be always the same.
-The generated seeds will be eqaully distributed in the range of `lcg.seedMin` and `lcg.seedMax`.
+The generated seeds will be equally distributed in the range of `lcg.seedMin` and `lcg.seedMax`.

 # Dcoumentation